 There are three historic buildings in situ and ready to be admired at 211 Main Street.

-The Webb Deane Stevens Museum is centred on the Joseph Webb House, raised in 1752, and witnessing its most significant moment in 1781 when George Washington and the Comte de Rochambeau convened here to plan the victory at Yorktown.
+The Webb Deane Stevens Museum is centered on the Joseph Webb House, raised in 1752.
+Its most significant moment came in 1781 when George Washington and the Comte de Rochambeau convened here to plan the victory at Yorktown.
+For me, it’s the must-see in the ensemble.

-The Silas Deane House (1766) was the home of the first foreign diplomat from the United States to France and is decorated with original furniture belonging to Deane and contemporaneous portraits of Deane and his second wife, Elizabeth.
+The Silas Deane House (1766) was the home of the first foreign diplomat from the United States to France.
+The interior is decorated with original furniture belonging to Deane and contemporaneous portraits of Deane and his second wife, Elizabeth.

-The tone changes a little at the Isaac Stevens House (1788), which captures the lifestyle and taste of a middle class family in the 1820s and 30s.
+The tone changes a little at the Isaac Stevens House (1788).
+This captures the lifestyle and taste of a middle class family in the 1820s and 30s.

-The top floor of this building is entirely devoted to younger members of the family, with child-sized furniture and the Colonials Dames collection of antique toys, dolls and doll houses.
+The top floor of this building is entirely devoted to younger members of the family.
+On show are child-sized furniture and the Colonials Dames collection of antique toys, dolls and doll houses.

 3. Wethersfield Heritage Walk

-If you don’t know where to start at the largest historic district in the state you could head to the Keeney Memorial Cultural Center at Main Street and pick up a brochure for this three-mile walk.
+If you don’t know where to start at the largest historic district in the state you could head to the Keeney Memorial Cultural Center on Main Street.
+There you can pick up a brochure for an informative three-mile walking tour.

-There are 22 informative markers highlighting points of interest and telling the stories of slaves, sea captains, diplomats, shipbuilders, patriots, early settlers and the Native American Wangunks who had lived in Central Connecticut for millennia.
+I found out about enslaved people, sea captains, diplomats, shipbuilders, patriots, and early settlers.
+There’s also compelling info about the Native American Wangunks who had lived in Central Connecticut for millennia.

-You’ll follow Wethersfield’s evolution from colonial settlement to thriving port, and track its development as the cradle of the American seed industry, a suburb for Hartford and a reference point for historical preservation.
+You’ll follow Wethersfield’s evolution from colonial settlement to thriving port.
+As you go, you’ll track its development as the cradle of the American seed industry, a suburb for Hartford and a reference point for historical preservation.

 4. Cedar Hill Cemetery

-Overlapping with Hartford and Newington is a 19th-century burial ground, landscaped by Jacob Weidenmann (1829-1893), the man who designed Hartford’s Bushnell Park.
+Overlapping with Hartford and Newington is a 19th-century burial ground.
+Cedar Hill Cemetery was landscaped by Jacob Weidenmann (1829-1893), the man who designed Hartford’s Bushnell Park.

-The Cedar Hill Cemetery is furnished with many striking monuments, carved by renowned artists like Ferdinand von Miller, Carl Conrads and Randolph Rogers.
+The property is furnished with many striking monuments, carved by renowned artists like Ferdinand von Miller, Carl Conrads and Randolph Rogers.
+I think this splendor makes the cemetery ripe for a tour.

-One of the outstanding works is the pyramid for Mark Howard, president of the National Fire Insurance Company of Hartford.
+One of the outstanding works is the pyramid for Mark Howard (1817-1887).
+He was president of the National Fire Insurance Company of Hartford.

 5. Buttolph–Williams House